hwayne/learntla-v2/docs/beginner/operators.rst

 #.
 Take the set of all possible clock values.
 #.
 Pick the element in the set that, when converted to seconds, gives us the value.

 We don't do it this way because "the set of all possible clock values" is over 80,000 elements long and doing a find on an 80,000 element list is a waste of resources.
-But it more closely matches the *definition* of the conversion.
-That makes it more useful for *specification*.
+But it more closely matches the *definition* of the conversion, making it more useful for *specification*.
 In TLA+ we can write the selection like this:

 ::